shossains/SQT/doc/Part_2_Report.md

 ### Exercise 16
-The staticAnalysis tool indicates that the build has been succesfull without any warnings.
+The staticAnalysis tool indicates that the build has been successful without any warnings.
 The reason that AmazingPointCalculator doesn't trigger any PMD warnings is because the class executes an abnormal behavior that has code implemented similiar to other methods in the project.
 So PMD couldn't tell the difference from the way the code has been structured and therefore couldn't tell apart that this class will execute some abnormal behavior.
 Looking at the OWASP top 10 vulnerability list, we can say that this 'Using Components with Known Vulnerabilities'.